4bdullah7eeshan/4bdullah7eeshan/README.md

 ## 👋 Hi there!

 <div align="justify">
-My name is Abdullah Zeeshan, and I am a passionate Full Stack Developer from Hyderabad, India.
-Before diving into tech, I worked as a Math educator with various educational organizations, such as NGOs, schools, and ed-tech startups.
+My name is Abdullah Zeeshan, and I am a passionate Full Stack Developer and Teacher from Hyderabad, India.
 </div>

 <br />